kazad/instacalc/docs/compare.md

 $$(r1 * r2)/((r1 * r2) + r3*(1-r1)) * 100      = 7.76 %
 ```

-I want to let people play with the variables without seeing the gnarly formula (they can click to expand it).
+While usable, I want to hide the gnarly formula while people play with the numbers.

-* Feature-limited: Most scratchpad tools have a limited syntax (or are built on MathJS) without the full power I wanted (see: [Wolfram Alpha compare](https://github.com/kazad/instacalc/wiki/Comparison:-Wolfram-Alpha)).
+In addition to the UX difference, I find most scratchpad tools have a limited syntax (or are built on MathJS), without the full power I wanted.
+See: [Wolfram Alpha compare](/compare-wolfram.md) for the types of calculations I want to handle.

-* Desktop apps make it difficult to share or embed (some are web-based)
+The dedicated apps also make it difficult to share/embed your numbers (some are web-based, however).

-Overall, I really do like the clean look of these tools.
-If you like that style, I made Calcr (instacalc in scratchpad form): https://calcr.com/
+Still, I enojy the clean look of these text-first tools.
+As a homage to that style, I made Calcr, instacalc in scratchpad form: https://calcr.com/

 <img src="https://github.com/kazad/instacalc/assets/115572/13f92dad-e56c-450c-9d4d-e8b781a1fc5a" height="200">

 ## Advanced: Excel

-Spreadsheets are the big-boy number crunching tool.
+Spreadsheets are our familiar, big-mamma-jamma number crunching tool.

 <img src="https://github.com/kazad/instacalc/assets/115572/2c78a14d-bb3a-4396-ae90-87a7223befd0" height=200 />

+I think the comparison is pretty clear:

-Like: Very powerful, well-known
+* Like: Powerful, well-known

-Drawback: Overkill and intimidating for most users.
-Thousands of 1-inch wide cells.
-Tiny fonts.
-Difficult syntax (no commas in numbers!).
-Feels formal.
-Difficult to share/embed quickly and anonymously.
+* Drawback: Overkill for most users.
+Thousands of cells, tiny fonts, difficult syntax, feels like work, hard to share.

 ## Advanced: Programming tools (Frink, JS)

 <img src="https://github.com/kazad/instacalc/assets/115572/f498d85a-4ea5-4d0f-8573-1ddd1d71912b" height="250">

-Frink and JS/Python REPLs can work for quick calculations, but they are programming languages, and too difficult for the average user.
+Programming tools/REPLs can work for quick calculations.
+However, they are programming languages, with the fiddly syntax, and too difficult for the average user.